camillecochener/camillecochener.github.io/projects.md

   style="vertical-align: middle ; padding: 5px"
   width="20"> <i>From February 2020 to April 2020 - 2 months</i><br>

-<span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Objective : to build a local Marketing Mix Modeling (MMM) in order to analyze and predict the impact of marketing media on sales (ROI)</span>
+<span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;"><u>Objective</u> : to build a local Marketing Mix Modeling (MMM) in order to analyze and predict the impact of marketing media on sales (ROI)</span>

-<p style="text-align: justify;">I took part in the annual hackathon organized by the "Next Gen RetAIl" chair at Ecole Polytechnique, which gathered 132 students in 26 teams.
+<p style="text-align: justify;">I took part in the annual hackathon organized by the "Next Gen RetAIl" chair at <a style="color: white" href="https://www.polytechnique.edu/">Ecole Polytechnique</a>, which gathered 132 students in 26 teams.
 During this challenge, Carrefour, the sponsor of the chair, proposed 3 study themes: building the optimal product DNA of a shop, designing a Local MMM and optimizing the frequency and packaging of in-store supplies.  </p>

 <p style="text-align: justify;">My team won the hackathon by proposing a MMM with a local granularity that focuses specifically on organic products.
 Our model allows to determine the business drivers of organic product sales. </p>